tomcritchlow/tomcritchlow.github.io/topics/indie-consulting.md

 key-links:
  - title: The Strategic Independent
    url: https://tomcritchlow.com/strategy
+   description: I'm writing a book, serialized online, about the practice of independent consulting.
+Focused on how you build a rewarding, sustainable indie consulting practice.
  - title: On The Road Blogchain
    url: https://tomcritchlow.com/blogchains/on-the-road
+   description: A series of annual posts documenting my journey as an independent consultant.
 ---

 {% include topic-summary.html intro="I've been working as an independent consultant for almost 10 years and I love the journey!
 But as you build your own practice you realize that there are many strange ideas and that assembling an independent life and practice requires thoughtful self-reflection." %}